 In May of 2018, the Jonas Babcock chapter of the Daughters of the American Revolution, located in Spokane Washington, presented me with a certificate for “Outstanding Work in American History.”

 In addition to funds for items such as repairing the headstones and maintaining the road, the grant allowed for interpretive signs.
 After reading the guidance on interpretive signs for the National Parks and Forests Service, and meeting with the association’s board, I designed four signs.
-The signs will be installed in the spring of 2019.
-I look forward to sharing photos of the installation and unveiling.
+The signs were installed in the spring of 2019.